 Parental participation in GWSI is essential to the success of the Suzuki approach.
 Parents are encouraged to attend lessons with their children and help them to prepare for the next day’s classes.
-Given the online environment, parents should monitor their children ages 13 and under to ensure their active participation.
+Parents should monitor their children ages 13 and under to ensure their active participation.

 What to Expect